Looking for a job that pays six figures? Consider a gig working for yourself — and entering the field of freelance drone pilots.

 For many drone pilots, flying drones augments their existing work.
 Moss has been a Denver-based professional photographer since 1988, but has recently added drone photography to his portfolio, which he says now makes up about 20% of his total work.

-How much money do you make as a drone pilot?
+How much money do drone pilots make?

 Dean is on track to make $200,000 this year through his drone business.
 But it wasn’t always that easy.